Tree-based Focused Web Crawling with Reinforcement Learning: Experimental Setup

-The use of hub features is based on the intuition that the focused crawler is more likely to fetch more relevant web pages by trying to avoid less relevant or unknown web sites (domains).
-In Table \ref{tab:table10}, we show the trade-off between maximizing the harvest rate of web pages and maximizing the number of different domains.
-We evaluate TRES with $MAX=10$ with and without the hub features (\textit{TRES\_10} and \textit{TRES\_10\_NH}, respectively).
+The use of web domain features is based on the intuition that the focused crawler is more likely to fetch more relevant web pages by trying to avoid less relevant or unknown web sites (domains).
+In Table \ref{tab:ablation}, we show the trade-off between maximizing the harvest rate of web pages and maximizing the number of different domains.
+We evaluate TRES with $MAX=10$ with and without the web domain features (\textit{TRES\_10} and \textit{TRES\_10\_NH}, respectively).
 We present the evaluation on the $MAX=10$ setting, where TRES performs on a par with the other methods in the domain maximization task.
 We observe that the use of Hub features boosts the harvest rate performance in all evaluated topic settings, while the absence of these features helps increase the number of different domains.

-Recall that hub features describe the expected relevance of a domain (web site) for the current iteration of the algorithm.
-The use of hub features leads the crawler to choose more likely relevant URLs from the frontier, ignoring the fact that they may belong to a fetched domain.
+Recall that web domain features describe the expected relevance of a domain (web site) for the current iteration of the algorithm.
+The use of web domain features leads the crawler to choose more likely relevant URLs from the frontier, ignoring the fact that they may belong to a fetched domain.
 On the other hand, their absence allows the crawler to be more explorative towards new domains, trying to identify new relevant locations on the Web.